plasne/experiment-catalog/README.md

 - Add UI to create a project
 - Add UI to create an experiment
 - Add UI to mark a baseline
+- Add previous few runs to the compare
+- Auto-increment set when it sees the same set, metric, id/line, and iteration
 - Add a Dockerfile and test deploying
 - Get docs from Stewart
 - Bulk up documentation